Carrillo-Jesus/express-api-starter-mvc/readme.md

 # Express API Starter (MVC)

-API con Express destinada a servir como base para iniciar proyectos mern.
+API with Express intended to serve as a basis for starting mern projects.

 ## Requisitos previos